dragome/dragome-sdk/doc/callback-evictor.md

 {
 	public ExamplesApplicationConfigurator()
 	{
+		getIncludedPaths().add(HelloWorldPage.class.getPackage().getName());
 		setEnabled(true);
 	}
 }
 ```

+First line in constructor is adding the classes that are going to be instrumented by callbackevictor for continuations.
+Javaflow is the underlying mechanism used to perform continuations, it requires that every single class present in the stacktrace when you pause the application has to be instrumented.
+More info at: [Javaflow][1]

 After you've configured Callback Evictor plugin you will be able to make synchronous invocations, and all of them will be converted to asynchronous ones in background.